-In our study, factors associated with the development of CV in addition to MS were male gender, advanced age, and obesity pre-LT, which have already been reported in the literature (24,25).
-Although diastolic disfunction and myocardial hypertrophy before LT have been associated with CVE in the post-LT setting, we observed a greater prevalence of these two conditions before LT, but they were not associated with the development of CVE or survival after LT in our study (26).
+In our study, factors associated with the development of CV in addition to MS were male gender, advanced age and obesity pre-LT, factors already reported in the literature (24,25).
+Although diastolic disfunction and myocardial hypertrophy before LT have been associated with CVE in the post-LT setting, we observed a greater prevalence of those two conditions before LT but they were not associated with the development of CVE nor survival after LT in our study (26).

-Obesity and diabetes are often involved in the development of tumors and these associations are based on the state of chronic inflammation with MS (27,28).
-Moreover, in the LT setting, de novo tumors are increasing and currently represent the second cause of death (29,30).
-In line with other studies and despite the effect of the MS on CVE, we did not find an association with post-LT early and late survival or malignancies (6,12,25,31).
+Obesity and diabetes are often involved in the development of tumours and reasons to explain these associations are based on the state of chronic inflammation with MS (27,28).
+Moreover, in the LT setting, de novo tumours are increasing and represent currently the second cause of death (29,30).
+In line with other studies, despite the effect of the MS on CVE, we did not find an association with post-LT early and late survival or malignancies (6,12,25,31).
 A large multicenter study with long-term follow-up examined the additive impact of pre-transplant metabolic factors on survival post-liver transplantation.
 They found that diabetes was associated with reduced patient and graft survival post-liver transplant.
-However, pre-LT diagnosis of MS had no impact on overall survival (32), which is in line with our results.
-The MS is a cluster of modifiable factors where early interventions can potentially prevent more deleterious consequences, especially CVE in LT recipients with MS, which should be considered as a high CV risk population independently of the cause of the liver disease.
+However, pre-LT diagnosis of MS had no impact on overall survival (32) in line with our results.

+The MS is a cluster of modifiable factors where early interventions can potentially prevent more deleterious consequences, especially CVE in LT recipients with MS should be considered as a high CV risk population independently of the cause of the liver disease.

-While our study has some strengths such as the large sample size, the homogeneity of patient monitoring and the long duration of follow-up, it also has some limitations.
-In particular, the retrospective nature of the study means that some baseline variables were not included.
-More specifically, the abdominal perimeter was not included, which has previously been calculated based on the BMI and ascites, although this was performed in prior studies.
+While our study has some strength such as the large sample size, the homogeneity in patient monitoring and the long duration of follow-up, it has also limitations.
+In particular, the retrospective nature of the study few baseline variables were missed.
+More specifically, we did not include the abdominal perimeter which has been previously calculated based on the BMI and ascites, jet, although done in prior studies.

-In conclusion, MS before LT is associated with the development of CVE after LT.
-This risk is higher than in patient who develop MS early after LT and significantly higher than that observed in patients without MS before and after LT.
-We recommend the identification of patients with MS before LT to establish preventive measures, both while on the waiting list and after LT.
+In conclusion, MS before LT is associated with the development of CVE after LT; this risk is higher than in those who develop MS early after LT and significantly higher than that observed in those without MS before and after LT.
+We recommend identification of patients with MS before LT to establish preventive measures both while in the waiting list and after LT.